irstacks/nooblesoup/_posts/2016-02-25-live-the-live-reload-life.markdown

 ---
 Live-reload.
 Once you go... you never go back.

+> I typed a bunch of stuff here, but really[ Matt Brictson does a far better job explaining and implementing it.](https://mattbrictson.com/lightning-fast-sass-reloading-in-rails) I use his way now.

 ### ?
 So you've got the site your building served locally on, say, port 3000, and you can visit localhost:3000 and see it.
 Yep.